 When 6+ 0K, 1K, 2K, A, but not in the top suit.

 When 10-12 0-2 controls

-1D/H/S-2NT 0-2 controls.
+1D/H/S- 2NT 0-2 controls.

 When 10-14 With a singleton or void, 0-2 controls.
 No shortage 0-3.

 When 15-19 0-4 controls.

-6.0 Intervention.
+When 20+ 5+ controls.

-This is dealt with to some extent above, but, in general, double of intervention is relay or simply, positive, promising a game-going, or near game-going hand, of any shape.
-The double of intervention shows 12+, over 1D/H/S it includes the 10-12 point 3-card raise.
-The underlying logic....if the system forces you to act at a high level, 10+points and a 3-card fit offers some safety, 10 points opposite 10 points balanced, does not.
+Intervention.

-After a one-over-one beginning and intervention, a double is positive from both sides, new suits are not forcing.
-Double by a passed hand shows the unbid suits.
+This is dealt with to some extent above, but, in general, double is relay or simply, positive, promising a game-going, or near game-going hand, of any shape.
+After a one over one beginning and intervention, a double is positive from both sides, new suits are not forcing.
+1S over 1H and 1S or 1H over 1D is played as forcing when opener is a non-passed hand.
+Over intervention, a 1C opening or opposite a passed hand, new suits are not forcing.
+Double is negative only by a passed hand.

 In contested auctions, this definition is used, "Double is for take-out until a denomination is agreed.
 Pass of partner's NT bid agrees NT."
-Double is penalty and passes are forcing once a game-force has been established.
+Double is penalty and passes are forcing once a game force has been established.